-Governor Signs Proclamation Extending Emergency Period for Puna Lava FlowPosted on Mar 3, 2015 in Latest News, Newsroom, Press Releases
+Governor Signs Proclamation Extending Emergency Period for Puna Lava FlowPosted on Mar 3, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Ige signed a supplemental emergency proclamation yesterday, Mar.
 2, 2015.
 The supplemental proclamation extends the emergency period for the lava flow that threatens the Puna district on Hawaii Island.